HaelV2/new-york-taxi-data/README.md

 # new-york-taxi-data

-In this project, I focused on processing and analysing NYC taxi data using Python, Pandas, and PostgreSQL.
+In this project, I focused on processing and analysing NYC taxi data using Python, Pandas and PostgreSQL.

 ## Project Overview